SebastianErfort/homepage-hugo-clarity/content/post/bike_peugeot/index.md

 Absolutely a fair weather bike, but it turned out a real beauty.
 The steel rims' structured flanks offer pretty poor braking, bit with decent pads it's not too bad.
 Then there's the slight paranoia the tyres might pop off any time, old rims are rather shallow.

-In a lucky find an Ass Saver with a colourful feather turned out to match the colour scheme perfectly, so at least my but stays dry in case of a surprise rain shower.
+In a lucky find an Ass Saver with a colourful feather turned out to match the colour scheme perfectly, so at least my butt stays dry in case of a surprise rain shower.

 [ass saver]: https://ass-savers.com/collections/all/products/asr-feather "Ass Saver Feather Tropical"